SDXorg/pysd/docs/structure/vensim_translation.rst

    :file: ../tables/binary_vensim.csv
    :header-rows: 1

 Moreover, the Vensim :EXCEPT: operator is also supported to manage exceptions in the subscripts.
-See the :ref:`Subscripts section`.
+See the :ref:`Subscripts section` section.

 Functions
 ^^^^^^^^^
-Not all the Vensim functions all included yet, the list of supported functions are included below.
+The list of currentlty supported Vensim functions are detailed below:

 .. csv-table:: Supported basic functions
    :file: ../tables/functions_vensim.csv